paketo-buildpacks/rackup/README.md

-[WORK IN PROGRESS]

-# Rack Cloud Native Buildpack
+# Rackup Cloud Native Buildpack

-The Rack CNB sets the start command for a given rack-compliant ruby application.
+The Rackup CNB sets the start command for a given rack-compliant ruby application.

 ## Integration

 This CNB writes a start command, so there's currently no scenario we can imagine that you would need to require it as dependency.
-If a user likes to include some other functionality, it can be done independent of the Rack CNB without requiring a dependency of it.
+If a user likes to include some other functionality, it can be done independent of the Rackup CNB without requiring a dependency of it.

 To package this buildpack for consumption: